Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 6. Switch the Wi-Fi channel from 5GHz to 2.4GHz or vice versa.

-When Mac Wi-Fi not working but is connected and showing a poor signal, make sure you are close to the Wi-Fi router or modem, whatever.
-For better speed and performance, we need to keep the Mac near as much as possible.
+When Mac Wi-Fi is not working but is connected and showing a poor signal, ensure you are close to the Wi-Fi router or modem.
+For better speed and performance, we need to keep the Mac as close as possible.

-Long-distance between the device and router can also result in network connection/disconnection frequently.
+A long distance between the device and router can also result in frequent network connection/disconnection.

 Solution 2: Reset Network Settings on Mac